B

 Maintenance And Grooming

 Shedding can be a major issue with these dogs.
 German shepherds and Bernese mountain dogs both have thick, fluffy double coats.
 Small wonder that this breed prefers cooler climates!
-Although it’s impossible to predict whether your hybrid dog will inherit the German shepherd’s wiry, coarse outer coat or the Bernese Mountain dog’s softer, wavier outer coat, one thing’s for sure: He or she will need to be brushed thoroughly and regularly to remove loose hair if you don’t want shedding to get out of hand.
+Although it’s impossible to predict whether your hybrid dog will inherit the German shepherd’s wiry, coarse outer coat or the Bernese Mountain dog’s softer, wavier outer coat, one thing’s for sure: it will need to be brushed thoroughly and regularly to remove loose hair if you don’t want shedding to get out of hand.
 A heavy bristle brush or a pin brush will work best.
 The long, feathery hair around this breed’s ears can be a magnet for dirt and debris, so check that area frequently.

 These dogs don’t need to be bathed more often than once a month unless they’ve been actively getting into dirt.
 Lathering and rinsing your pet’s double coat can present a challenge.
 Brush your pet’s teeth once a day and clip nails as needed.